 St Vincent's Advisory Council

-The St Vincent's Health Australia (SVHA) Board has established regional Community Advisory Committees in Queensland, NSW and Victoria.
+The St Vincent's Health Australia (SVHA) Board has established Regional Advisory Councils (RACs) in NSW and Victoria.

 Further information about the Council is available from the Council’s Executive Officer: Susan Miller